Quick Start Guide

 Create a project from scratch

-If you prefer to start from scratch, click New Project on the Welcome screen, enter your project’s name in the dialog, and a Python project will be created.
+If you prefer to start from scratch, click Create New Project on the Welcome screen, enter your project’s name in the dialog, and a Python project will be created.

 Refer to the section Creating and Managing Projects for details: